-SRW employees must:

-- not seek or solicit gifts, benefits or hospitality, for themselves or anyone else: - refuse all non-token offers of gifts, benefits or hospitality over \$50 with the exception of: - official business events which have been pre-approved by the Managing Director in the case of employees, and the Chairman in the case of the Managing Director, or - o ceremonial gifts. - refuse all offers of gifts, benefits and hospitality that (including those offers that may constitute an official business event or are ceremonial):: - o are money, items used in a similar way to money, or items easily converted to money, such as shares and gift cards; - o give rise to an actual, potential or perceived conflict of interest; - may adversely affect their standing as a public official or which may bring their public sector employer or the public sector into disrepute; or - are offers without a legitimate business benefit; or - is inconsistent with community expectations. - disclose all offers (whether accepted or not) of gifts, benefits and hospitality to the Corporation Secretary within five working days of the offer. for appropriate record-keeping, including attendance at hosted business events of relevance to the industry.
+Purpose This policy states Southern Rural Water's (SRW's) position on: responding to offers of gifts, benefits and hospitality; and providing gifts, benefits and hospitality.
+This policy is issued to support individuals and SRW to avoid conflicts of interest and maintain high levels of integrity and public trust.
+The policy is issued to support individuals and SRW maintain high levels of integrity and public trust by setting requirements that: avoid conflicts of interest support behaviour consistent with the Code of Conduct for Victorian Public Sector Employees ensure compliance with the model gifts, benefits and hospitality policy set by the Department of Energy, Environment and Climate Change.
+Scope This policy applies to all workplace participants - 'Employees'.
+For the purpose of this policy, this includes: executives, board members, employees, contractors, consultants and any individuals or groups undertaking activity for or on behalf of SRW.
+Policy SRW Employees must: not seek or solicit gifts, benefits or hospitality, for themselves or anyone else; refuse all non-token offers of gifts, benefits or hospitality over \$50 - with the exception of: official business events which have been pre-approved by the Managing Director in the case of Employees, and the Chair in the case of the Managing Director and Non-Executive Directors, or ceremonial gifts which are to be transferred to SRW. transfer all non-token gifts to SRW where refusing the gift would cause offence i.e. being presented a gift at a public forum refuse all offers of gifts, benefits and hospitality that (including those offers that may constitute an official business event or are ceremonial): are money, items used in a similar way to money, or items easily converted to money, such as shares and gift cards; give rise to an actual, potential or perceived conflict of interest; may adversely affect their standing as a public official or which may bring their public sector employer or the public sector into disrepute; are offers without a legitimate business benefit; or is inconsistent with community expectations. disclose all offers (whether accepted or not) of gifts, benefits and hospitality to the Corporation Secretary within five working days of the offer for appropriate record-keeping, including attendance at hosted business events of relevance to the industry.